nesty11/meet/README.md

 - Then the selected city should be applied as the filter for upcoming events

 **User Stories:**
-- As a user, I should be able to effortlessly explore events from various cities without specifying a location, so that I can discover a diverse range of options.
+- As a user, I would like to be able to filter events by city so that I can see a list of events happening in the city that I might be interested in.
-- As a user, I should be able to see suggestions for cities as I type, so that I can quickly find and select my desired city for event exploration.
-- As a user, I should be able to choose a city from the suggested list, so that the selected city is applied as the filter for upcoming events.

 ### Feature 2: Show/Hide Event Details 🎭